BAAI-Agents/Cradle/README.md

 # Build and install it
 pip3 install -r requirements.txt
 pip3 install .
-cd ../UAC
+cd ../Cradle
 ```

-It should install without errors and now it will be available for any project using the same conda environment (uac-dev).
+It should install without errors and now it will be available for any project using the same conda environment (cradle-dev).

 To build the C++ code on Windows, you may need to install build tools.